Asadul-Islam-Udoy/Zepto_Apps/README.md

 # Project Name Font Management

 ### Description
   1. Create a Font Uploading Form without a Button.
-Make sure you are uploading only the TTF file extensio
+Make sure you are uploading only the TTF file extension
   2. Now, make a Font Group with multiple fonts.
 On load, just one Field will be there.
 After clicking on Add Row then, another row will be added.
 If you want to create a group, you must have to select two fonts.
 Please ensure this validation
   3. Show the list of All Font Group.
 Edit and Delete that Font Group